Definition of images

 Brunel staff and students have access to images from many print and internet resources and subscription databases which may be used for teaching and learning purposes, subject to individual terms and conditions of use.
 Details are given below as well as a list of known sources of images.

-The Copyright Licensing Agency Higher Education Trial Photocopying and Scanning Licence may cover the limited use of images for educational purposes.
-See the web page on scanning for information on the terms of the licence and procedures for obtaining authorisation.
+The Copyright Licensing Agency (CLA) Higher Education Copyright Licence may cover the limited use of images for educational purposes.
+See the Scanning web page for further information on the terms of the licence and procedures for obtaining authorisation.

 Using images from print sources

 Images contained in books, journals and magazines covered by the University's Copyright Licensing Agency Higher Education Trial Photocopying and Scanning Licence may be reproduced in print handouts, or may be disembedded from the text for use in the VLE or PowerPoint presentations.
 Images should be used in the context in which they were published.